-We’ve all been taught be well rounded.
-Built up our strengths, and weaknesses.
+We’ve all been taught to be well rounded.
+Built-up our strengths, and weaknesses.
 But it can be easy for kids nowadays to get bogged down by their weaknesses…

 ESPECIALLY with so much comparison culture these days.
 Both for parents, and kids.
 It can be easy to get sucked into what others are doing.

 And the result?

 Too much focusing long term on things that don’t matter, versus things that do (like cultivating strengths).

 Guide them to cultivate friendships with other kids striving for excellence.

 But how well do you know your kids’ friends?

 They say we’re the average of the 5 people we spend our time with.
 I don’t know where I heard that, but I think it’s spot on!